SFort/MC-LessClutter/README.md

 Client-side
 ## MC- Less Clutter
 Configurable Features:

+- Removed recipe book

+> Removes recepie book item
+> purge option will also remove the code the book runs (could cause incompatabilities)

+- Vignette

+> Disable or change the dark spots in the corner of your screen

 - Removed armor hud

 > No more pointless chestplate icons
+> purge option will just remove the armor value (could cause incompatabilities)

 - Static Tooltips
 <img src="img/1.png" height=320/>